 CHAPTER 1: INTRODUCTION

-Access to reliable, accessible, and convenient transportation allows people to act independently.
-This independence preserves a person’s dignity and sense of self-worth, both of which impact one’s quality of life.
+Access to accessible, convenient, affordable transportation allows people to act independently.
+This independence preserves a person’s dignity and sense of self-worth, both of which impact one’s quality of life and well-being.
 Without independent movement, a person can become isolated from friends, recreation, and community life.
 Such undesired isolation results in depression, affecting mental acuity, physical health, and emotional stability.
 This chapter introduces the background for this research, the context of this research, the significance of the results of the project, the hypotheses to be tested, and both the assumptions about and limitations of this type of research.

 Problem Statement

-Lack of access to public transportation adversely affects the quality of life for older persons living in their own home or apartment in Siloam Springs, Arkansas.
+Lack of access to public transportation adversely affects the flourishing of older persons living in their own home or apartment in Siloam Springs, Arkansas.

 Background of the Problem